Primary Navigation Mobile

 The description says it's only 'water resistant' but we drove in pouring rain and everything inside stayed dry.
 Just bear in mind there's a chance water (or thieves) could find their way in, so don't put anything particularly valuable or easily damaged up there, and you should be fine.

-Adam Binnie
+Review by Adam Binnie

 Pros

-• Great quality and design
+• Great build quality with thick materials and a neat design to compliment it

-• Perfect blend of compactness and storage
+• Perfect blend of compactness and storage, making it useful for camping

 Cons